kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Enforcing the child support obligation

-This type of application will require that the custodial parent cooperate fully with the agency when it comes to volunteering information.
+This application generally requires the custodial parent to cooperate fully with the agency regarding providing information.

 The latter is for cases already ongoing and either need review or enforcement.
-For both cases, go to the Kentucky Child Support Website and enter a valid email address to begin an application.
-Another way is to obtain a form from the local child support agency office.
+For both cases, they may visit the Kentucky Child Support Website and enter a valid email address to begin an application.
+Alternatively, obtain a form from the local child support agency office.
 Fill the form and submit it by hand or mail.
-How long it takes to get the case fully processed depends on how complex it is.
-For ongoing payments, the gae cy disburses to the respective recipients within two business days from the date of receipt.
-It may take another three days to get the credit notice by the custodial parent.
+The time it takes to process the case entirely depends on its complexity.
+For ongoing payments, the agency may disburse to the respective recipients within 2 business days from receipt.
+It may take another 3 days to get the credit notice from the custodial parent.

 How Do I Get Out of Paying Child Support in Kentucky?

-Getting out of child support in Kentucky will require a court approval.
-Modifications of the payment scheme will also require a court ratification.
-Present formal evidence in support for the need for review.
-The court decides on discretion if there is good cause for termination of the support or modification as the case may be.
+Getting out of child support in Kentucky generally requires court approval.
+Modifications of the payment scheme may also require court ratification.
+Present formal evidence in support of the need for review.
+The court decides on discretion if there is reasonable cause for termination of the support or modification, as the case may be.
 Regardless, all payments for Child and medical support should end when the child reaches 18 years of age.
-It may extend to 19 years if the child is still in high school education, or there are health liabilities involved.
+It may extend to 19 years if the child is still in high school, or health liabilities are involved.

 What is Back Child Support in Kentucky?

-Back Child Support by the law refers to unpaid child support by the non-custodial parent.
-It could occur as a result of circumstances beyond the control of the non-custodial parent, or outright defiance of the court order.
+Back Child Support, by law, refers to unpaid child support by the non-custodial parent.
+It may occur due to circumstances beyond the non-custodial parent's control or outright defiance of the court order.

 • Unemployment compensation from the authorities